cm-jones/cramer/README.md

 ## Documentation

-Detailed documentation for cramer can be found under [docs/](docs/).
+Detailed documentation for cramer can be found at https://cm-jones.github.io/cramer/docs/.

 ## Contributing